Campus Indoor and Outdoor Spaces

 Toward the end of the fall semester, outdoor tents became integrated into the VU online reservation system, and the programming tents for the spring semester will be available through the same process for university-approved events.

 * The Library Lawn Academic Tent is available solely for academic, non-classroom purposes, including faculty office hours, department meetings or other small gatherings and events.
-These spaces can only be reserved by faculty and faculty will be provided additional instructions by their dean.
+These spaces can only be reserved by faculty and faculty will be provided additional instructions by their department chair or appropriate associate dean.

 All campus protocols must be followed in and around all tent locations, including physical distancing of at least six feet and wearing a mask or face covering at all times, except when actively eating or drinking.
 Eating and drinking is allowed inside all tents except the Library Lawn Academic Tent.
 Signage will be posted throughout tent areas to direct circulation and provide protocol reminders, which must be adhered to at all times.